Mathrys83/Adventure.Land/README.md

 - Auto-Kite enemies.
 (All characters I use (Mage, Priest, Ranger) are ranged characters.)
 - Two Kiting-Modes (Walk backwards / circle around the target)
 - Seashells get exchanged for buff-potions
-- Buff-Potions get delivered to characters which consume them automatically
+- Buff-Potions get delivered to the correct characters, which consume them automatically
 - Fetch Hunting-Quests
 - Go hunting
 - Turn in fulfilled Hunting-Quests
-- (Farming / Hunting) Small enemies get attacked by individual characters
+- Farming / Hunting small enemies get attacked by individual characters
-- (Farming / Hunting) Big enemies get attacked by all characters (All characters target one single enemy)
+- Farming / Hunting big enemies get attacked by all characters (All characters target one single enemy)
 - Master-Mode (Define a master the other characters follow.
 Also: Only the master chooses targets.
-All characters then attack the chosen target. this lets you take on bigger enemies!)
+All characters then attack the chosen target.
+This lets you take on bigger enemies!)

 ## Individual characters

 - The mage can: auto-attack enemies (farming), energize partymembers, burst enemies and shield hurt allies from damage
-- The Ranger is also capable to auto-attack enemies (farming), he can use the "hunters mark" and he uses the supertshots (higher dps) skill on enemies.
-He also uses Multishot for optimal farming efficiency.
+- The Ranger is also capable to auto-attack enemies (farming), he can use the "hunters mark" and he uses the super-shots (higher dps) skill on enemies.
+He also uses Multi-Shot for optimal farming efficiency.
-- The priest also can farm on it's own, heal partymembers and heal the whole party at once if needed.
+- The priest also can farm on it's own, heal party-members, and heal the whole party at once if needed.
 He can also debuff (curse) enemies

 The individual character modules are still very basic.
 Farming low-level mob's did not require writing complex code, or even character interaction (beyond healing), so far.

 ### The merchant

 The merchant can sell your loot on the marketplace.
-You can just drop your loot inside his store, set a price and he'll sell it.
+You can just drop your loot inside his merchant-stand, set a price and he'll sell it.

 I decided that, because the merchant cannot farm / generate gold on his own, he should act as a support characters for the "productive" characters.

 So he takes care of a lot of things for you!

-Every 10 minutes, he does a round:
+Every 10 minutes, the merchant does his round and fulfills a lot of automated tasks:

 - Close the merchant stand
-- Buys potions for all characters
+- Buy potions for all characters
-- Walks to the current farming spot
+- Walk to the current farming spot
-- Delivers the potions to all characters
+- Deliver the potions to all characters
-- Gets all their items...
+- Get all the other character's items...
 - ...and all their gold
-- Goes back to the market
+- Go back to the market
-- Buys scrolls (if needed) to upgrade & compound the items he got from the farming characters
+- Buy scrolls (if needed) to upgrade & compound the items the merchant got from the farming characters
-- Exchanges any gems / chests he received
+- Exchange any gems / chests he received
-- Deposits all gold above a certain limit in the bank.
-(Remember, to auto-buy things, he cannot deposit all gold, he needs to keep some)
+- Deposit all gold above a certain limit in the bank.
+(Remember, to auto-buy things, the merchant cannot deposit all gold, he needs to keep some)
+- Deposit designated items at the bank (Auto-Store high-level / rare items, and items of your choosing)
-- Goes back to town and opens up his little stand
+- Go back to town and open up his little merchant-stand

-Once the stand is open, he continues his work:
+Once the stand is open, the merchant continues his work:

-- Auto-Upgrade designated items
+- Auto-Upgrade designated items into a higher level item
-- Auto-Compound designated items into a higher level item
+- Auto-Compound several designated items at once into a higher level item
-- Put these higher level items in the stand for sale
+- Put these higher level items on the merchant-stand for sale (if needed)
+- NEW: Auto-Dismantle designated items to get crafting-materials
 - Sell "trash", so your inventory doesn't fill up.
-You can designate what is considered "trash" depending on what your current enemies drop.
+You can choose what items are considered "trash".
+This "trash" will be auto-sold to keep your inventory free
 - Tidy the inventory so there are no gaps (from crafting / selling things)
-- Give other players the "merchant's luck"-buff, with a chance to duplicate an item from them
+- Give other players the "merchant's luck"-buff, with a chance to duplicate a free item from them
 - Auto-buy cheap items from other merchants.
 If they sell an item under it's value, your merchant will buy it automatically.
+Sneaky!

 Other functions

-- Auto-exchange : If your merchant has an exchangeable in his inventory, he'll exchange it at Xyn automatically.
+- Auto-exchange: If your merchant has an exchangeable in his inventory, he'll exchange it at Xyn automatically.

-- Auto-exchange seashells: Onye your merchant has 20 seashells in his iventory, he'll go and exchange it for a buff-potion.
+- Auto-exchange seashells: When your merchant has 20 seashells in his inventory, he'll go to the fisherman and exchange it for a buff-potion.
 He then delivers the potion to the appropriate character (e.g. dexterity-potion for ranger) on the next round he does.

 - Autocraft: Designate items you want to craft.
 Farm several, different ingredients with the new multi-monster farming function!
 As soon as the merchant has all necessary ingredients in his inventory, he'll auto-craft the item for you automatically!

+- Auto-Dismantle: Dismantle items of your choosing to get rare crafting-materials

 ## General functions